JCalderan/xebicon2019-spinnaker-handson/part1/exercise1/README.md

 ### Summary
 We manually created a Server Group:
 - Spinnaker created a Cluster to hold the Server Group
-- create a Server Group means to deploy our manifest on Kubernetes
+- Create a Server Group means to deploy our manifest on Kubernetes
 - we can pilot our Kubernetes deployment through the Server Group: click on the Server Group, and play with the options displayed in the right menu.

 If you are already familiar with Kubernetes, you might have notice we did nothing we couldn't do with kubectl.